China ex-deputy intelligence chief graft probe proceeding

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

+Reports in the widely respected Chinese magazine Caixin, which were later reprinted by state media, said investigators found that Ma had been keeping six mistresses with whom he’d had a pair of sons, and owned a half-dozen mansions in Beijing.

-He was expelled from the ruling Communist Party in December, placing him in line for prosecution and almost certain conviction.
+Ma, who had worked in the Ministry of State Security for three decades, was expelled from the ruling Communist Party in December, placing him in line for prosecution and almost certain conviction.

+High-level officials such as former Communist Party Politburo Standing Committee member Zhou Yongkang have received sentences of up to life in prison as President Xi seeks to purge the ruling party of corrupt officials seen as diminishing its standing among the public and weakening its mandate to rule.

+Though broadly popular among the public, the campaign is seen by some as a tool for Xi to eliminate political rivals and strengthen his hold on power.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.